SMUnlimited/AMAI/README.md

 Classic AMAI scripts do have some forward compatibility built in to fix some major issues in later versions including 24 player support.

-Avoid v1.29.x of Warcraft III and either upgrade or downgrade as it breaks various things including but not limited to:
+Avoid v1.29 - 1.31 of Warcraft III and either upgrade or downgrade as they break many things including but not limited to:
-  - Preventing AMAI from chatting.
+  - Preventing AMAI from chatting (1.29.x only)
   - Heroes not learning skills although we have a fix that can get applied, this may not work if the map itself is too old.
+(1.29 - 1.31)

 ## AMAI UI Installer